FDio/csit/docs/content/release_notes/current/vpp_performance.md

   1   | [CSIT-1782](https://jira.fd.io/browse/CSIT-1782) | Multicore AVF tests are failing when trying to create interface.
 Frequency is reduced by CSIT workaround, but occasional failures do still happen.
   2   | [CSIT-1785](https://jira.fd.io/browse/CSIT-1785) | NAT44ED tests failing to establish all TCP sessions.
 At least for max scale, in allotted time (limited by session 500s timeout) due to worse slow path performance than previously measured and calibrated for.
 CSIT removed the max scale NAT tests to avoid this issue.
   3   | [CSIT-1795](https://jira.fd.io/browse/CSIT-1795) | Ocassionally not all DET44 sessions have been established: 4128767 != 4128768
-  4   | [CSIT-1802](https://jira.fd.io/browse/CSIT-1802) | all testbeds: AF-XDP - NDR tests failing from time to time.
+  4   | [CSIT-1802](https://jira.fd.io/browse/CSIT-1802) | All testbeds: AF-XDP - NDR tests failing from time to time on small loss
   5   | [CSIT-1804](https://jira.fd.io/browse/CSIT-1804) | All testbeds: NDR tests failing from time to time.
   6   | [CSIT-1808](https://jira.fd.io/browse/CSIT-1808) | All tests with 9000B payload frames not forwarded over memif interfaces.
   7   | [CSIT-1827](https://jira.fd.io/browse/CSIT-1827) | 3n-icx, 3n-skx: all AVF crypto tests sporadically fail.
 1518B with no traffic, IMIX with excessive packet loss